-At Salesforce, we posed the question about how to build culture for our remote teams on our Chatter group for remote teams called Ohana@Home.
+At Salesforce we posed the question about how to build a culture for our remote teams on our Slack channel for remote teams called #Salesforce-at-home.
 We were flooded with great ideas.

 Here’s what our own remote managers and employees suggested regarding strategizing around virtual culture.

 - Coordinate virtual off-site volunteer sessions or decide to all volunteer at the same time.
 Even if you’re not together as a team, you’re together in your efforts to make the world a better place.